wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (4) The person or persons intending to lodge a certificate under subsection (3) must give 14 days' notice in writing to the body corporate before lodging the certificate.

-    (5) The Registrar, on receiving the certificate, if the Registrar is satisfied that the term of the lease or any extended or renewed term has expired, and subject to the provisions of subsection (6), must---
+    (5) On receiving a certificate of expiry, if the Registrar is satisfied that the term of the lease or any extended or renewed term has expired, he or she must---

     *   (a) cancel the unit plan; and